liquicode/liquicodejs/docs/liquicodejs.md

 <details>
 <summary>
 <strong>
-Schema.DefaultValue( Schema, ThrowsErrors ) - Returns the default value for the FieldSchema.
+Schema.DefaultValue( Schema, ThrowErrors ) - Returns the default value for the FieldSchema.
 </strong>
 </summary>

->## Function: DefaultValue( Schema, ThrowsErrors )
+>## Function: DefaultValue( Schema, ThrowErrors )
 >
 > Returns the default value for the FieldSchema.
 >